semagterberg/coinvo-artifact-system/spec.md

 7. **Note the manual embed step** since Notion MCP cannot place embeds, Sem screenshots and pastes
 8. **If Sem approves a keeper (approval workflow)**:
    - **Approval triggers**: listen for "save this", "this is a keeper", "approved", "lock this one in", "10/10", "add to gallery", "save to repo"
-   - **For the PNG**: Sem uses the chat widget's NATIVE export.
-Two paths depending on what "Download file" produces in his client:
-     - If Download file = PNG → save it directly as `the-[topic].png`, drag into `/gallery/` on GitHub.
-One step.
-     - If Download file = HTML → use Copy to clipboard instead, paste into Preview (Cmd+N on Mac), save as `the-[topic].png`, drag into `/gallery/`.
+   - **Claude does nothing.** The chat widget already has native download controls.
+Sem handles both files himself, do not re-export or create duplicate files in the sandbox.
-   - **For the HTML**: save the artifact's full HTML as a downloadable file from the sandbox using `create_file` at `/mnt/user-data/outputs/[topic].html` then `present_files`.
-Sem drags into `/references/`.
+   - **HTML path (Sem's hands)**: Sem downloads the HTML directly from the chat widget, drags into `/references/` on GitHub.
+   - **PNG path (Sem's hands)**: Sem pastes the rendered artifact into Notion, exports the PNG from Notion, drags into `/gallery/` on GitHub.
-   - **NEVER re-render the PNG in the sandbox.** The chat widget's native render IS the source of truth.
-Any sandbox-side render (playwright, chromium, puppeteer, etc.) is a worse approximation because the sandbox does not know Claude's actual CSS variable values, font stack, or proportions.
+   - **NEVER re-render or re-export from the sandbox.** No `create_file` for the HTML, no `present_files`, no playwright, no chromium, no puppeteer.
+The chat widget's native render IS the source of truth.
+Any sandbox-side render or export is a worse approximation because the sandbox does not know Claude's actual CSS variable values, font stack, or proportions.
 This is a hard rule, see `principles.md`.

 ## 7. Anti-patterns (learned from broken chats)